Henry Surtees

 Henry John Surtees (18 February 1991 – 19 July 2009) was a British racing driver and the son of John Surtees.
 He died during a Formula Two race at Brands Hatch when he was struck by a wheel which came off another car which had spun into a wall.

+He was the son of former Formula One driver John Surtees, who won the 1964 Formula One season with Ferrari.

 Career

 Formula BMW UK

 Surtees finished his debut season in the championship 7th in the overall points standings, and second in the Rookie Cup.
 During a season in which the second half was dominated by fellow rookie Marcus Ericsson, Surtees claimed one pole position (Thruxton), one race win (Donington Park) and two fastest laps (Rockingham and Snetterton) while driving for the Carlin Motorsport team.
 The season was marred by penalties and a disqualification at Oulton Park.

 Formula Renault

 After two races in 2007, Surtees moved up full-time to the Formula Renault UK series in 2008 with Manor Competition.
 He finished 12th in the championship, including a third-place finish at Silverstone's National Circuit.
 He also competed in the Winter Series again, having finished 13th in 2007.
 He battled James Calado for the title, with Calado coming out on top.